Please enter your current email address to receive instructions on resetting your password.

 Educators know well that students retain more information by doing and seeing, than simply listening.
 With renewed emphasis on interactive exhibits, the original James Fort is theirs for the unearthing, Iwo Jima is ready to be stormed, and the Virginia frontier to be discovered.
 Fun and inspiring, Virginia's museums challenge young, technologically-savvy minds.

-After a three-year renovation, the State Capitol building in Richmond has a new orientation center for a new generation of visitors.
+The State Capitol building in Richmond has an orientation center for a new generation of visitors.
 Designed by Thomas Jefferson, this stately building is where the oldest continually governing legislative body in America conducts its business.
 Students sit in members' chairs and participate in a mock legislative session in the House Chambers.

-Students hear chirps and roars as they walk through a recreation of a paleontology dig inside the new Virginia Museum of Natural History in Martinsville.
-They'll learn about food chains by dissecting owl pellets, and weather systems by playing a Jeopardy-style game.
+Students hear chirps and roars as they walk through a recreation of a paleontology dig inside the Virginia Museum of Natural History in Martinsville.
+They'll learn about food chains by dissecting owl pellets and weather systems by playing a Jeopardy-style game.

 Students experience how their 19th century counterparts learned the three Rs in a one-room school house at the Settlers Museum of Southwest Virginia in Smyth County.
 After a picnic lunch, school groups help with farm chores such as gathering eggs, harvesting crops, and washing clothes on a washboard.
 Retired schoolteachers, familiar with Virginia SOLs, often lead the tours.